• Skip to primary navigation

 This green goddess pasta includes cabbage, zucchini and shallots - it's then mixed with a delicious sauce made of spinach, basil, olive oil, garlic, lemon juice and nuts.
 All the delicious ingredients give this pasta dish a beautiful green color.

-I was inspired to make this pasta by Baked By Melissa’s Green Goddess Salad.
-It’s currently going viral on social media at the moment, so I thought, why not turn it into a pasta?!
-It has loads of delicious and healthy ingredients like cabbage, zucchini, and a delicious spinach and basil sauce (which is similar to pesto).
+I was inspired to make this pasta by Baked By Melissa's Green Goddess Salad.
+It's currently going viral on social media at the moment, so I thought, why not turn it into a pasta?!
+It has loads of delicious ingredients like cabbage, zucchini, and a delicious spinach and basil sauce (which is similar to pesto).

 And it turned out great!
 So now I want to share the recipe with you.